CodeAyanda/Hangman/README.md

 # Hangman
 The hardest hangman game.
-Three Words Right in a row is unheard of...
+Three Words Right in a row is unheard of.
 The game uses 250+ of the hardest Hangman Words.
 All images were created using windows Paint.
 Explores ways of traversing strings.

 Play Game : Download 'Run' folder.
 Open Hangman.exe